What is tattoo removal?

 The amount of treatment needed varies, depending on the individual tattoo.
 However, it can take up to 12 sessions to treat a professional tattoo, which usually takes place once every eight weeks.
 The results can vary, depending on the individual tattoo and the type or colour of ink used.
 Indian ink tattoos are usually easier to treat, and black and red inks tend to fade better.
 Some inks do not respond to treatment at all.

 Not normally funded treatment or procedure:

 Tattoo removals are not usually funded by the patient’s local NHS commissioning organisation.
 This is because surgical treatment for removal of tattoos/surgical correction of body piercings is considered to be a cosmetic procedure.

 The clinician in charge of the care of the patient’s specific condition, usually a hospital doctor, can assist the application, if there is exceptional clinical need for the treatment to be funded.
 The patient’s clinician must evidence clinical exceptionality and must be supported by the patient’s local NHS commissioning organisation.

 See separate leaflet for more information on Individual Funding Requests (IFRs).

 Advice and further guidance:

-For more information search for ‘tattoo removal’ on the NHS UK website.
+- For more information search for ‘tattoo removal’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG